 via – pescart

-Corralejo is one of the most famous holiday resorts in Fuerteventura and located at the northern tip of the island.
+Corralejo is one of the most famous holiday resorts in Fuerteventura.
+Located at the northern tip of the island.
 Just outside this fishing village lies the well-known Corralejo Natural Park, has been protected since 1994 and covers 2,600 hectares with 5 miles of beaches.

-Moreover, its white sand and crystal clear waters stand out for its awesome dunes formed by the strong winds that hit the island and which make up the largest dune system in the Canary Islands.
+Moreover, its white sand and crystal clear waters stand out for its awesome dunes formed by the strong winds.
+That hit the island and makes up the largest dune system in the Canary Islands.
 In the southern part of the park is the Red Mountain, where you can get unparalleled panoramic views from the summit.

 The municipality of Corralejo sometimes organizes different festivities on the beach, such as the Fuerteventura Kite Festival and music concerts.
 You can also rent surfboards and other water sports equipment on the beach.